webermat/LCPandoraAnalysis/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+PandoraPFA particle flow pattern recognition algorithms reconstruct particles out of physics digitized energy deposits based on tracks and clusters in calorimeters.
+These classes calibrate the response of these particles.
+SoftwareCompensation reweights the energy deposits of the calorimeter, based on the energy density of a shower, which is found in a regression step using chi2 minimisation of the total cluster energies.
+Here parameters for MuonChamber response and software compensation have been adapted to conditions as they will be present at the CLIC detector.